willkjackson/templating-engine-plugin/docs/tutorials/jte-advanced-features/3-pipeline-lifecycle-hooks.md

 How do you:

 * Maintain a clean, easy-to-read Pipeline Template?
-* Maintain a separation of duties between libraries as to not hardcode a Splunk integration into every library step?
+* Maintain a separation of duties between libraries as to not hard-code a Splunk integration into every Library Step?

-It would be great if there was a seamless way to inject functionality in response to different phases of the pipeline without having to tightly couple that functionality to existing library steps or Pipeline Templates...
+It would be great if there was a seamless way to inject functionality in response to different phases of the pipeline without having to tightly couple that functionality to existing Library Steps or Pipeline Templates...

 *There is!* The Jenkins Templating Engine has a neat feature we call Pipeline Lifecycle Hooks that were made for just these situations.